Art1star/python_learning_1/README.md

 Welcome to the Python Beginners Guide! 🐍

-If you're just starting your journey into the world of Python programming, you're in the right place.
+If you're starting your journey into the world of Python programming, you're in the right place.
 This README will provide you with a clear understanding of some essential data types in Python, making your learning experience engaging and straightforward.

 ## Understanding Python Data Types